hepplerj/Dissertation/ch5.dissertation.Heppler.md

 notified that the Valley's toxics problem did not qualify.
-To Smith, any threat to drinking water should convey an immediate "imminent hazard" and an immediate release of emergency funds.^[Letter from Ted Smith to Norman Mineta, July 23, 1984, 2, Folder 3, Box 11, SVTC records, SJSU;
+To Smith, any threat to drinking water should convey an immediate "imminent hazard" and an immediate release of emergency funds.^[Letter from Ted Smith to Norman Mineta, July 23, 1984, 2, Folder 3, Box 11, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives;
-"No More Poison In Our Water" flier, Silicon Vally Toxics Coalition, Folder 3, Box 11, SVTC records, SJSU; "Waste Sites on Coast Debated," *New York Times*, August 19, 1984.
+"No More Poison In Our Water" flier, Silicon Vally Toxics Coalition, Folder 3, Box 11, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives; "Waste Sites on Coast Debated," *New York Times*, August 19, 1984.
 See also Smith oral history, Berkeley, 23.]
 Smith's criticisms of the organization was echoed by residents.
 Barbara Fenster, who lived near the IBM leak in San Jose,
 asked: "EPA stands for Environmental Protection Agency.
-I'd be glad to know what part of the valley the EPA protects, because it sure isn't drinking water."^["EPA explains what it's doing," *Times Tribune*, August 17, 1984, Folder {FILL}, Box {FILL}, SVTC records, SJSU.]
+I'd be glad to know what part of the valley the EPA protects, because it sure isn't drinking water."^["EPA explains what it's doing," *Times Tribune*, August 17, 1984, Folder {FILL}, Box {FILL}, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.]

 The Bay Area demanded more help.
 In an August 1984 letter to William Ruckelhaus, the director of the Environmental Protection Agency, and